vongockhang06/First_dbt_project_tutorial/README.md

 - Just like writing user defined function in Python except in dbt, it does not require return keyword.
 - macro ~ SQL + jinja.
 - As we can see, the main usage of macro is for reusing code block across multiple models, maintainability.
+### You can check find_rev_cost_profit.sql which I wrote a litte different from tutorial for better readability and read comment in gererate_schema_name.sql to know why do we used it.
 # dbt_packages
 - Just like Python's module.
 There is someone already help us to prebuild common use case dbt project.
 For more information, follow this [link](https://docs.getdbt.com/docs/build/packages)
 - Where could we find dbt packages: [dbt hub](https://hub.getdbt.com/)